CodeStory/fluent-http/README.md

 Hello [[name]]
 ```

 If we query `/hello`, the name will be replaced with an empty string since nowhere does it say what its value is.
-The solution
-is to override the default route to `/hello` as is:
+The solution is to override the default route to `/hello` as is:

 ```java
 routes.get("/hello", Model.of("name", "Bob"));
 ```

-Now, when the pages is rendered, `[[name]]` will be replaced server-side with `Bob`.
+Now, when the page is rendered, `[[name]]` will be replaced server-side with `Bob`.

 If not specified, the name of the page (ie. the view) to render for a given uri is guessed after the uri.
 Files are
 looked up in this order: `uri`, `uri.html`, `uri.md`, `uri.markdown` then `uri.txt`.
 Most of the time